Ali-Hasan-Khan/Ali-Hasan-Khan/README.md

 ### Hi there 👋

-- 📖 I'm an 19 year old coder.
+- 📖 I'm a python coder.

 ### Socials: